-One of the best ways to support the work of the ACIR is through volunteering.
-ACIR seeks volunteers in such areas as as program development, administration, outreach programs to academia, business, the military, as well as in technology, website support, and funding.
+One of the best ways to support the work of ACIR is through volunteering.
+ACIR seeks volunteers in such areas as program development, administration, outreach programs, as well as in technology, website support, and funding.
 If you would like to support ACIR as a volunteer, please contact Bob Kennedy at email@example.com.